awslabs/multi-model-server/docs/install.md

 brew cask install java8
 ```

+You can also download and install [Oracle JDK](https://www.oracle.com/technetwork/java/javase/overview/index.html) manually if you have trouble with above commands.

 * **MxNet**: Recommended.
 MMS won't install `mxnet` by default.
 MxNet is required for most of examples in this project.
 MMS won't install mxnet engine by default, you can install mxnet-mkl or mxnet-cu90mkl based on your need.
 And you can also choose specific version of mxnet if you want.

 ```bash